Showing posts sorted by relevance for query Pump. Sort by date Show all posts

 And when she was bad she was horrid.

 The V8 engine Triumph built for the Stag between 1970-1978 was a piece of machinery not quite uniquely horrid but so bad it remained, most unusually for such an engine, unique to the Stag.
 The only other post-war V8 engine to be produced in any volume which was used in a single model was the Fiat 8V (1952-1954) though with a run of 114 it was hardly mass produced.
 The Ford Boss 429 (1969-1970) was only ever used in the Mustang (apart from two Mercury Cougars built for drag racing) but it was a variant of the 385 series engines (370-429-460) rather than something genuinely unique.
 More common have been V8s which never actually appeared in any production car such as Ford's 427 SOHC (a variant of the FE/FT family (332-352-360-361-390-406-410-427-428; 1957-1976)) or the Martin V8, designed by Ted Martin (1922-2010) initially for racing but briefly envisaged for the French Monica luxury car project (1971-1975) until a sense of reality prevailed.
-What is unique about the Triumph 3.0 V8 is that it's the one produced in the greatest volume which was used in only one model.
+What is unique about the Triumph 3.0 V8 is that it's the one produced in the greatest volume which was used only in the one model.

-The Triumph 3.0 V8.
+The Triumph 3.0 V8

 Engine schematic.